Marc-Bernard-Tools/abaplint-Ext-for-abapGit/README.md

    - Add abaplint.json to your repo

-     Get latest default from https://playground.abaplint.org (2nd tab)
+     Get the latest default from [schema.abapgit.org](https://schema.abaplint.org/default.json)

 ### Repository

 You can install the repository using [abapGit](https://github.com/abapGit/abapGit) creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP-Lint-Ext-for-abapGit.
-We recommend to use package `$ABAPGIT-EXT-ABAPLINT`.
+We recommend using package `$ABAPGIT-EXT-ABAPLINT`.

 ### User Exits